 What should I record?

-Screencasts should be used to deliver core content asynchronously, as part of a suite of complementary learning activities to prepare students for live interactive sessions.
+Screencasts should be used to deliver teaching and learning content asynchronously, as part of a suite of complementary learning activities or to prepare students for teaching and learning experiences.

-Your screencasts should be succinct, topic-driven videos that signpost to further reading and additional media for students.
+Your screencasts should be succinct, topic-driven videos that signpost to further reading and additional media where appropriate.

-The following resources provide ideas for content and format, however IMPs (Information and Policy Management Services) provide details regarding copyright and the virtual classroom.
+The following resources provide ideas for content and format.
+If you are concerned about the type of content you can include in a recording, see IMPs (Information and Policy Management Services) details regarding copyright and the virtual classroom.